kunalMore23/Sketcher_In_Adv-C-/Ex7/README.md

 2. **Output to User:**
    - Use `std::cout` to output the string returned by the lambda expression.
    - The output will be changed to `"Error!
-File not Found!`.
+File not Found!"`.